 We took a ferry ride from Cirkewwa, in the north of Malta, from here ferries are very frequent and punctual, and the ride across the Gozo Channel lasts for 20 minutes.
 As you exit the ferry platform on Gozo you will be greeted with dozen travel agents offering different excursions around the island.
 We choose the hop on, hop off option that turned out to be the best way to see the whole island.

 First stop was Savina creativity, small shop with traditional Maltese goods.
 There we tried dried tomatoes and olive oil.

-Ir-Rabat (Victoria) is the capital city of the island of Gozo, the name Victoria was given by the British in honor of the famous Queen Victoria’s Golden Jubilee.
-Town is most famous for its Citadel, that has been included on Malta’s tentative list of UNESCO World Heritage Sites.
+Ir-Rabat (Victoria) is the capital city of the island of Gozo, the name Victoria was given by the British in honour of the famous Queen Victoria’s Golden Jubilee.
+Town is most famous for its Citadella, that has been included on Malta’s tentative list of UNESCO World Heritage Sites.
 It was refreshing and relaxing to walk around the city’s walls, where we also drank coffee and ate ice-cream in one of the restaurants.
 Views were fantastic.

 After Rabat Gozo we hopped on the bus and hopped off at the Dwejra Bay once most famous for it Azure Window that collapsed several months before our arrival.
 But fortunately the power of the sea, and incredible nature here are worthy of your visit.
 We were lucky that waves were strong and loud that day.
 Also you can enjoy swimming in the inland sea, we had fun being tossed around by the waves.

 Ggantija Temples were built between 3600 and 3200 BC, making them older than Stonehenge.
 This was a place of worship and sacrifice.
 The Temples got their name from Maltese word ‘’ġgant’’ meaning giant.